-SECTION 9.7 SETTLEMENTS AND TIME LIMITS
+SECTION 9.7: SETTLEMENTS AND TIME LIMITS

-Any grievance not appealed to the next succeeding step in writing and within the appropriate number of work days of the Employer's last answer will be considered settled on the basis of the employer's last answer and shall not be eligible for further appeal, except that the parties may, in any individual case (except discharge cases), extend this limit by unilateral written notice.
+Any grievance not appealed to the next succeeding step in writing and within the appropriate number of workdays of the Employer's last answer will be considered settled on the basis of the employer's last answer and shall not be eligible for further appeal, except that the parties may, in any individual case (except discharge cases), extend this limit by unilateral written notice.

-SECTION 9.8 UNION STEWARDS
+SECTION 9.8: UNION STEWARDS

-Two (2) duly authorized bargaining unit representatives shall be designated by the Union as the Union Stewards.
-Two (2) duly authorized bargaining unit representatives shall be designated by the Union in each department as the Alternate Steward.
-The Alternate Stewards shall only act in the place of the Union Stewards when the Union Steward is absent.
+Two (2) 2duly authorized bargaining unit representatives shall be designated by the Union as the Union Stewards.
 The Union will provide written notice to the Employer to identify all Stewards.